Population-Transcriptomics/pairedBamToBed12/docs/content/tools/pairedbamtobed12.rst

 ###############
 *pairedbamtobed12*
 ###############
-``bedtools pairedbamtobed12`` converts 'properly paired' BAM alignments to BED12 format.
+``bedtools pairedbamtobed12`` converts *properly paired* BAM alignments to BED12 format.
-Typically producing a 2 blocks BED12 entry for each 'properly paired' BAM pair Additional blocks are produced when an alignment contains long deletion (CIGAR N-op).
+Typically producing a 2 blocks BED12 entry for each *properly paired* BAM pair Additional blocks are produced when an alignment contains long deletion (CIGAR N-op).
 The BAM input file must be grouped/sorted by query name (not alignment position).